Wado Siman

-Wado Siman (/tl/, born Eduardo Tan Siman; June 22, 1988) is a Filipino chef, entrepreneur, entertainment producer, screenwriter, motivational speaker, and television personality in the Philippines.
+Wado Siman (/tl/, born Eduardo Tan Siman; June 22, 1988) is a Filipino chef, entrepreneur, entertainment producer, screenwriter, and television personality in the Philippines.
 He owns the Wadoughs Cafe at Sikatuna Village and Brutal in Quezon City, Philippines.

 Early career

 Siman finished high school in 2006 at the Sacred Heart College in Lucena City, Quezon Province and finished his undergraduate in communication at the University of Santo Tomas in 2010.
 Siman was a student leader in the University of Santo Tomas and was active with extra-curricular, being president of the now reorganized Tomasian Cable Television and an actor for university theatre guild Teatro Tomasino.

 Siman played the role of the English-speaking pedicab driver in the television show Wow Mali.

 Wadoughs

 Siman started Wadoughs as an online business in 2012, while he is producing and writing for television.
 He joined food bazaars and weekend markets to sell his creations and became a finalist in a reality television show The Clash: Search for the Next Great Dessert Master.
 From then, Siman bagged the grand prize for Globe Pitch Tuesdays’ search for the next big food entrepreneur.